dream11/kong-advanced-router/README.md

 # Kong-advanced-router

 ## Overview
-`kong-advanced-router` is a kong plugin that allows you to make an intermediate HTTP call before proxying the request.
-Based on the response of this call, the request can be proxied to a one of the upstreams from a set of predefined upstreams.
+`kong-advanced-router` is a kong plugin that allows you to make an intermediate HTTP call before proxying the request and based on the response of this call, the request can be proxied to one of the upstreams from a set of upstreams that you can define in the plugin configuration.

 ## Usecase